torcado194/heroku-buildpack-imagemagick/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick binaries into your project.

-This one actually works :)
+This one works with [Heroku stack](https://devcenter.heroku.com/articles/stack) `heroku-18`.

 ### Install

 In your project root:

-`heroku buildpacks:add https://github.com/DuckyTeam/heroku-buildpack-imagemagick  --index 1 --app HEROKU_APP_NAME`
+`heroku buildpacks:add https://github.com/q-m/heroku-buildpack-imagemagick  --index 1 --app HEROKU_APP_NAME`

 "index 1" means that imagemagick will be installed first.